-JCDREAM strongly agrees with the intent of the proposed Section 45V regulations to promote investment in new, carbon-free resources to support hydrogen production.
-In particular, we are aligned with the goal of displacing the incremental growth of fossil fuel combustion on the grid that may be necessary to meet increased electrolytic hydrogen loads.
-Our organization has an important stake in the hydrogen economy in Washington and Oregon, states which have enacted two of the most stringent clean energy standards for electric power delivery in the country.
+On behalf of communities in Benton and Franklin Counties in Washington state, the Tri-City Development Council (TRIDEC) and Energy Forward Alliance (EFA) strongly agree with the intent of the proposed Section 45V regulations to promote investment in new, carbon-free resources to support hydrogen production.
+TRIDEC and EFA - a wholly-owned subsidiary focused on achieving our community's vision for a clean energy future - are proud of the role regional organizations and companies are playing in the development of a clean hydrogen economy.
+Our organizations have an important stake in the hydrogen economy in Washington state, which has enacted one of the most stringent clean energy standards for electric power delivery in the country.

-Despite our alignment with the goal of the proposed regulations, we have concerns that the application of the "three pillar" approach would cause significant complications for electrolytic hydrogen development at scale in Washington and Oregon.
-Simply, the approach lacks a mechanism to account for the unique energy generation and balancing characteristics of our region, and the policy environment that hydrogen infrastructure owners and end-users must comply.
+Despite our alignment with the goal of the proposed regulations, we have concerns that the application of the "three pillar" approach would cause significant complications for electrolytic hydrogen development at scale in Washington.
+Simply, the approach lacks a mechanism to account for the unique energy generation and balancing characteristics of our region, and the policy environment that hydrogen infrastructure owners and end-users must operate in.